 Adam Smyla, Principal

-Participation in the Oregon Bach Festival, the San Antonio Festival in Texas, the Peninsula Music Festival in Wisconsin, the Rome Festival in Italy and the Midem-Classique Festival in France gained him international recognition.
-He has also made numerous recordings for radio and television broadcasts throughout the United States, Canada, Europe and South America.
+Mr. Smyla has participated in numerous music festivals, including the Rome Festival in Italy and the Midem-Classique Festival in France, and has made numerous recordings for radio and television broadcasts throughout the world.

-Since 2000, Adam Smyla has been a member of the San Francisco Symphony and held the position of Associate Principal Violist from 2006-2009.
-He is the viola coach of the San Francisco Youth Symphony Orchestra as well as a faculty member at the San Francisco Conservatory of Music.
-Adam appears frequently in chamber music concerts throughout the Bay Area, often in collaboration with his wife, pianist Edna Koren.
+Since 2000, Mr. Smyla has been a member of the San Francisco Symphony and held the position of Associate Principal Violist from 2006-2009.
+He is the viola coach of the San Francisco Youth Symphony Orchestra and a faculty member at the San Francisco Conservatory of Music.
+He appears frequently in chamber music concerts throughout the Bay Area, often in collaboration with his wife, pianist Edna Koren.

 Joen Vasquez, Assistant Principal

 Assistant Principal Viola, Pittsburgh Symphony Orchestra